-Make your way to the wharf at Te Anau Downs (25km from Te Anau), where the boat to the start of the track departs.
-After a 1¼ hour cruise across the lake, there is an easy one kilometre walk to Glade House, the first overnight stop for guided walkers.
+Make your way to the wharf at Te Anau Downs (25 km from Te Anau), where the boat to the start of the track departs.
+After a 1 hour 15 minutes cruise across the lake, there is an easy 1 km walk to Glade House, the first overnight stop for guided walkers.

 Just past Glade House is the first and largest of several suspension bridges encountered on your walk.
 The well graded track continues for approximately an hour, through attractive beech forest along the banks of the beautiful Clinton River.

 Clinton Hut is reached just before the 3 mile marker.
 There are good swimming holes near the hut.

 To fish the Clinton River, you require a full fishing license and clean gear certificate.
 These are available prior to departure at the Fiordland National Park Visitor Centre.

 Side trip – Wetland Walkway

 A short side track to the wetland area is signposted 10 minutes before Clinton Hut.
 Guided walks with the DOC ranger may be available during the late afternoon.

 Day 2 – Clinton Hut to Mintaro Hut

 It’s a gradual climb from Clinton Hut as the track follows the Clinton River to its source, Lake Mintaro, at the base of Mackinnon Pass.
 After an hour you arrive at Clinton Forks where there is a view of the north branch of the Clinton River.
 A toilet is also located here.

 Between the 5 and 6 mile markers you cross a large open area formed by a landslide, which occurred in 1982.
 This created a small lake, known as ‘Dead Lake’ because of the dead beech trees seen here.

 Between here and Hirere Falls (about 20 minutes) the track can be prone to flooding during heavy rain.
 There is a toilet just before the Hirere Falls guided walk shelter.